dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 ### OTLP configuration

+To enable browser telemetry, you need to configure the OTLP endpoint.
+The dashboard supports both gRPC and HTTP endpoints.
 To configure the gPRC or HTTP endpoints, specify the following environment variables:

 - `DOTNET_DASHBOARD_OTLP_ENDPOINT_URL`: The gRPC endpoint to which the dashboard connects for its data.
 - `DOTNET_DASHBOARD_OTLP_HTTP_ENDPOINT_URL`: The HTTP endpoint to which the dashboard connects for its data.